Danda420/RomTools/README.md

 ***
 ### Features ###
-- Unpack and repack super, payload.bin, ext4, f2fs, erofs, boot images (like boot, vendor boot, etc) and others.
+- Unpack and repack super, payload.bin/OTA.zip, ext4, f2fs, erofs, boot images (like boot, vendor boot, etc) and others.
 - Converting images
   - sparse to raw & raw to sparse (sparsechunk also supported)
   - erofs to ext4, erofs to f2fs, ext4 to erofs, ext4 to f2fs, f2fs to ext4, f2fs to erofs